Rokiis1/roadmap/test_layers/test_layer_ui/test_layer_ui.md

 Manual interaction testing also helps identify obvious issues such as elements not responding, incorrect navigation or unexpected behavior after an action.
 The tester relies on direct observation rather than internal knowledge of the system.

+During manual interaction, browser developer tools may also be used to observe network requests, inspect storage or verify how the system behaves beyond what is visible in the interface.

 As interactions are performed, it becomes important to verify not only that the system responds, but that it responds correctly.
 This leads to checking whether specific features and actions behave according to their intended functionality.

 ## Basic Functional Checks